WD40andTape/MatlabRenderer/README.md

 - Does not currently implement interpolated face colors (from colored vertices) or lighting.

 - If the user has a camera intrinsic matrix, rather than a projection matrix, e.g., when simulating a camera calibrated in MATLAB, the ProjectionMatrix class can be used to convert this to the necessary format.

-- All functions and classes can handle either perspective or orthographic projection, with the exception of ProjectionMatrix.
-For orthographic projection, construct the projection matrix manually and pass as a 4-by-4 array.

 ## Compatibility